0PrashantYadav0/0PrashantYadav0/README.md

-<h2 align="left">👋 Welcome to my GitHub!<br><br>🚀 I'm a versatile coder fluent in Rust, Python, MERN, and Web3.
+<h2 align="left">👋 Welcome to my GitHub!<br><br>🚀 I'm a versatile coder.
 From high-performance algorithms to dynamic web apps and blockchain exploration, I'm all about pushing boundaries.<br><br>💻 Explore my projects, dive into the code, and let's innovate together.
 Connect with me for collaboration opportunities!<br><br>Happy coding! 💻✨</h2>

 ###